apache/james-project/src/site/markdown/server/manage-webadmin.md

 ```

 The requested Json body is made from list of criterion objects which have following structure:

 ```
 {
   "fieldName": "supportedFieldName",
   "operator": "supportedOperator",
-  "testedValue": "plain string represents for the matching value of corresponding field" }
+  "value": "A plain string represents for the matching value of the corresponding field" }
 ```

 Deleted Messages which are matched with **all** criterions in the query body will be restored.
 Here are list of supported fieldName for the restoring:

  - subject: represents for deleted message `subject` field matching.
 Supports below string operators:
    - contains
    - containsIgnoreCase